If those walls could speak: Granite Elementary’s past yarned together with storiesNov 05, 2020 12:32PM ● By Julie Slama

 “She didn’t hike, she didn’t fish, she didn’t play ball, so what good was she?” he said.
 “Now I don’t hike, don’t fish or play ball.”

-When they attended school, Merle Sudbury recalled a lot of school programs and they didn’t have after school activities, but instead helped at their homes and farms.
+When they attended school, Merle Sudbury recalled a lot of school programs and they didn’t have after-school activities, but instead helped at their homes and farms.

 “We put on a lot of programs, with lots of singing.
 They were patriotic ones for George Washington’s and Abraham Lincoln’s birthdays and Christmas ones,” she said.
 “Back then, farmers grew their own vegetables and had their own beef.
-During the depression, Dad always had a job.
+During The [Great] Depression, Dad always had a job.
 Life back then was much simpler.
 After school, we’d have a fresh slice of bread or cookies and then I’d go outside to work, picking berries and taking care of Mom’s garden while my dad and brothers took care of the animals.
 When I was 8, Dad got rid of our horse and bought a tractor.
 I was the designated driver and I pulled a hay wagon where my brothers would pile it into, and then I drove it to the barn and unloaded it.”

 Merle’s husband meanwhile worked on one of the mink ranches in the area, feeding and watering 5,000 minks at a beginning wage of 10 cents per hour.
 Other students harvested apples for 25 cents per bushel or picked dewberries for 50 cents per case.